CharliePoole/statiq-site/input/status.md

   Tags are also used and generally apply within a single topic, although that is not a restriction.

-* Moved all posts in my `It's the Tests` blog on `charliepoole.com` to this site under the `Technical Posts` topic with the tag `It's the Tests` in addition to the subject tags they already had.
-A few posts were dropped, mostly announcements of other articles, which will be moved here anyway.
-A notice has been posted on the old blog.
+* Moved most posts in my `It's the Tests` blog on `charliepoole.com` to this site under the `Technical Posts` topic.
+Posts about NUnit V2 were re-tagged `NUnit V2` while general NUnit posts and those about NUnit 3 keep the `NUnit` tag.
+I dropped simple announcements, without other content and a few that contain content, which is now incorrect or misleading.
+  The old blog now contains only a notice about this move.

 * Added a `Site Status` page (this one).